With Lust Comes Anger: Why Sexual Sin and Rage Go Hand in Hand

 5 min read

 Every person struggling with unwanted sexual behavior has uncontrolled anger.
-Most of them do not know that anger is effecting their personal relationships.
-The goal in recovery from porn addiction is to not take away their anger entirely, but for them to get channel it toward injustice in the right way--for the right purpose--and express it in godly ways.
-To heal from your sexual behaviors, you must heal the roots of your aggressive anger.
+Most of them do not know that anger is affecting their personal relationships.
+The goal in recovery from porn use is to not take away their anger entirely, but for them to channel it toward injustice in the right way--for the right purpose--and express it in godly ways.
+To heal from your behavioral addictions, you must heal the roots of your aggressive anger.

 What is Anger?

 Oftentimes, when we picture anger, we think of someone unhinged with high levels of anger.
 However, you can be just as angry while shutting down and not exploding.
-There are also forms of low-level anger: frustration, annoyance, irritability, pettiness, ect.
-In order for anger to encompass all of these forms of it, it has to be defined as "perceived injustice".
+There are also forms of low-level anger: frustration, annoyance, irritability, pettiness, etc. In order for anger to encompass all of these forms, it has to be defined as "perceived injustice".

 Since it is perceived injustice, that perception can be accurate or inaccurate.
 This can be displayed in a number of facets in someone's daily life.
 The truth of the matter is that we are all angry about something.
 Let me give some examples.